brunilda-sa/PublicPage/MultiLabel_ClassificationProject.md

 **Recall**   :is the ratio of true positives to all actual positives (tp + fn)

 ## Overview of differents strategies
+To find the best model, we are going to try several approaches:
+* `Baseline Approach`: Use scikit-learn Classifiers to build a multi-label model
+* `Second Approach`  : Use CNN and Transfer Learning neural networks to build a multi-label model
+* `Third Approach`   : Feature Engineer the predefined classes

 ## Baseline approach
 For the Baseline approach, we are going to proceed to a comparison analysis, based on the F2 score, among several sklearn classifiers that are able to handle multi-label classification.
 For more information about the below classifiers refer to [scikit Learn](https://scikit-learn.org/stable/modules/multiclass.html) web page:
   - KNN Classifier